your ultimate smoke detectors GUIDE

 You can refer to this link if you are keen to find out more about the VdS 3131 certification process.

-Can a smoke alarm be mounted on the wall instead of the ceiling?
+Can a smoke detector be mounted on the wall instead of the ceiling?

 Do note that it still needs to be mounted more than 4 inches from the wall / corner.
 This is to avoid the dead air space.